Weak Sequential Completeness of Uniform Algebras: The Result

 In the next section, which can be skipped by those well versed in basic uniform algebra and Banach space concepts, we recall some definitions.
-The proof of Theorem~\ref{main} is then presented in the concluding section.
+The proof of Theorem~\ref{main} is then presented in Section~\ref{theproof}.
+A proof of the stronger statement that every infinite-dimensional uniform algebra contains an isometric copy of the Banach space $c$ is given in Section~\ref{c}.
+In the concluding Section~\ref{dual-section} we discuss the theorem of Beneker and Wiegerinck that no separable infinite-dimensional uniform algebra is a dual space.